LycorisAurea/trace_analysis/README.md

 - Customize Algorithm of Entropy Calculation
   You can add your algorithm in `cal_entropy_method.py`.
 Refer to other methods in `cal_entropy_method.py`.
   1. Define a **class method** and program your algorithm
     The parameter `container` is a `Conter` structure.
 It contains items and counts of every item.
-You can process your data from `container`, and finaaly return an entropy value with `Float` type.
+You can process your data from `container`, and finaaly return an Entropy value with `Float` type.

       ``` Python
       def calEntropy_pingli(self, container):